google/randen/README.md

 What if we could default to attack-resistant random generators without excessive CPU cost?
-We introduce 'Randen', a new generator with security guarantees; it outperforms MT19937 and pcg64_c32 in real-world benchmarks.
+We introduce 'Randen', a new generator with security guarantees; it outperforms MT19937, pcg64_c32, Philox, ISAAC and ChaCha8 in real-world benchmarks.
 This is made possible by AES hardware acceleration and a large Feistel permutation.

 ## Related work